 KYC compliance also plays a critical role in real-time, cross-border payments, facilitating greater levels of trust, transparency and collaboration, while mitigating risk.
 A community approach is essential to accelerate the compliance process and create new, more collaborative ways to address financial crime.

-To date, more than 5,500 financial institutions are using the KYC Registry to both publish their KYC data and receive data from their correspondent banks.
+To date, almost 6,000 financial institutions are using the SWIFT KYC Registry to publish their KYC data and receive data from their correspondent banks.
 It is recognised as the accepted standard for correspondent banking due diligence.
 The registry has now been extended to corporate customers of SWIFT to help simplify the KYC process between banks and corporates.